ting19991103/facebooc-q0/README.md

 ## Prerequisites

-There are a few prerequisites which must be installed on your machine before you will be able to build and run the autograders.
+There are a few prerequisites which must be installed on your machine before you will be able to build and run the program.

 The following command will install all required and optional dependencies on Ubuntu Linux 18.04 or later: